hatta0713/fluentd-armhf/README.md

 * store logs with tag `docker.**` into `/fluentd/log/docker.*.log` (and symlink `docker.log`)
 * store all other logs into `/fluentd/log/data.*.log` (and symlink data.log)

 This image uses Alpine Linux.
-Since v0.12.26, we separate tags into `vX.XX.XX` and `vX.XX.XX-onbuild`.

 ## Docker image tag and fluentd versions